Tom Horn poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This reveals the protagonist's commitment to Horn accepts the stock growers' assignment and commits to hunting down and killing rustlers.
 He crosses into a darker role, becoming a hired killer rather than a lawman., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Horn kills a fourteen-year-old boy (Willie Nickell) who was mistaken for his rustler father.
+Significantly, this crucial beat Horn kills a fourteen-year-old boy (Willie Nickell) who was mistaken for his rustler father.
 This false defeat transforms Horn from hero to pariah, and the stock growers begin to see him as a liability., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (76% through) represents the emotional nadir.
 Here, Horn is arrested and jailed for the murder of Willie Nickell.
 His confession (possibly coerced or fabricated) is used against him.
-The world he knew is dead, and he faces execution., demonstrates the protagonist at their lowest point.
+The world he knew is dead, and he faces execution., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 81% of the runtime.
 Horn accepts his fate with stoic dignity.
 He realizes he cannot escape into the new century—he belongs to the Old West and will die with it.
 He stops fighting the inevitable., demonstrating the transformation achieved throughout the journey.